Haonan Shi

 United States

-I am a second-year Ph.D. candidate at Case Western Reserve University, advised by Prof. An Wang and co-advised by Dr. Tu Ouyang.
-My research focuses on privacy and security in machine learning, specifically investigating privacy leakage in machine learning models/systems and developing privacy-preserving machine learning models/systems.
+I am a third-year Ph.D. candidate at Case Western Reserve University, advised by Prof. An Wang and co-advised by Dr. Tu Ouyang.
+My research focuses on Large Language Models Safety and Machine Learning Privacy.

-Prior to this, I received my bachelor’s degree from South China University of Technology, where I conducted research on spatial data privacy under the supervision of Prof. Hongyun Xu.
+Prior to this, I received my bachelor’s degree from South China University of Technology, where I conducted research on privacy under the supervision of Prof. Hongyun Xu.

-I am passionate about applying my research to real-world problems and look forward to internship opportunities and research collaborations that can advance the field of machine learning privacy and security.
+I am passionate about applying my research to real-world problems and look forward to internship opportunities and research collaborations.

 Email: haonan.shi3[AT]case.edu(please replace “[AT]” by “@”)